 - ‘Workbook 2’ will now have all your original tabs.

 File → Info → Manage Workbook → Recover Unsaved Workbooks → look for the most recent version, open and save a copy.

 File → Options → Advanced → under display options, make sure ‘Show Sheet Tabs’ is ticked.

-It’s possible to protect individual worksheets/tabs within a workbook, to stop people making any changes.
+It’s possible to protect individual worksheets/tabs within a workbook, to stop people from making any changes.

 Note: passwords are case sensitive and can’t be recovered if you lose it.